Ongoing series

 14 photographs from the series "Dawn Studio," 2020 - 2021.
 Courtesy of the Artist

-Lisa Blas (born 1967, Burbank, CA; lives New York, NY) holds a BA in political science from the University of Southern California, Los Angeles and an MFA in painting from Claremont Graduate University, CA. She has exhibited at numerous institutions, including Marquee Projects, Bellport, NY; Ortega y Gasset Projects, Brooklyn; Gettysburg College, PA; Carriage Trade, The Emily Harvey Foundation, Kai Matsumiya Gallery, Pierogi Gallery and Tanja Grunert Gallery, all New York; as well as at Rossicontemporary, Brussels, Belgium and Musée Matisse, Cateau-Cambrésis, France.
+Lisa Blas (b.
+1967, Burbank, CA; l.
+New York, NY) holds a BA in political science from the University of Southern California, Los Angeles and an MFA in painting from Claremont Graduate University, CA. She has exhibited at numerous institutions, including Marquee Projects, Bellport, NY; Ortega y Gasset Projects, Brooklyn; Gettysburg College, PA; Carriage Trade, The Emily Harvey Foundation, Kai Matsumiya Gallery, Pierogi Gallery and Tanja Grunert Gallery, all New York; as well as at Rossicontemporary, Brussels, Belgium and Musée Matisse, Cateau-Cambrésis, France.
 Since 2015, Blas has produced a weekly RSS feed titled “Monday’s image,” where she pairs the front page of a local newspaper with a work of art from a museum collection.
 In March 2021, her paintings from “Dawn Studio” were published in Effects Journal.

 Dawn Kim